 - If desired, add in the vegan cheese shreds and carefully sauté until cheese is melted.
 You could also add in spinach, mushrooms, pre-cooked diced potatoes, or any other quick cooking vegetable.
 This recipe is incredibly customizable so choose your favorites!

 - Add in the spices and gently toss your scamble in the spices until completely coated.
 If using turmeric, this will change the color of your scramble from white to the classic yellow you’d regularly find with an egg scramble.

-- Serve immediately with a sprinkle of kala namak, chives, pico de gallo and any desired sides!
+- Serve your silken tofu scramble immediately with a sprinkle of kala namak, chives, Tomatillo Green-Chili Salsa, and any desired sides!

 Silken tofu is so versatile!
 It is often used in recipes to replicate custards, creamy dips, puddings, and soft desserts.
 I use it in my Spicy Creamy Instant Pot Ramen Crustless Vegan Quiche, and Vegan Chilaquiles recipes.